rsalmond/resume/README.md

 __Experience__ has allowed my to sharpen my skills.

-> Descartes Labs Santa Fe, NM 2018 - Present, Site Reliability Engineer
+> Descartes Labs Santa Fe, NM 2018 - 2021, Site Reliability Engineer

 Brought on to help scale an established SaaS product.
 Designed and implemented a hierarchical Terraform repo to capture new prod/stage environments for core services, maximize operator confidence, and reduce code duplication.